iclr-blogposts/2026/_posts/2026-04-27-the-evolution-of-flashattention-via-io-awareness-and-hardware-optimization.md

 **Initialization:**

-{% include figure.liquid path="assets/img/2026-04-27-The Evolution of FlashAttention via IO-Awareness and Hardware Optimization/Figure_6.png" class="img-fluid rounded z-depth-1" caption="Q, K, and V blocks are stored in HBM (blue).
+{% include figure.liquid path="assets/img/2026-04-27-the-evolution-of-flashattention-via-io-awareness-and-hardware-optimization/Figure_6.png" class="img-fluid rounded z-depth-1" caption="Q, K, and V blocks are stored in HBM (blue).
 Each K and V block is streamed into SRAM, where partial score matrices S(t) and exponentials A(t) are computed (orange).
 Softmax normalization is accumulated across blocks, and partial outputs O(t) are merged to form the final output." %}

 We initialize the output matrix $O = 0 \in \mathbb{R}^{N \times d}$, the running sum vector $\ell = 0 \in \mathbb{R}^N$, and the running maximum vector $m = -\infty \in \mathbb{R}^N$.
 These statistics will be updated incrementally as we process each block.